jspm/generator/README.md

 // }
 ```

+In this way, maps can be treated as inputs and outputs of successive batches of generation operations.

 ### Generating HTML

 Instead of inputting modules and outputting an import map, the generator can directly trace